samcooper720x/auli/README.md

 # lisp-ts

-A toy Scheme interpreter written in TypeScript.
+A toy Scheme interpreter written in JavaScript.